 Packed full of traditional restaurants and bars, Sant Josep de sa Talaia is the perfect place to base your holiday when looking for a slower pace.
 You won't be short of things to do, especially if you like shopping.
 You can find everything from your typical souvenir to large high-end items.

 Take a short drive to the beach at Cala Conta.
-If you're searching for one of the best places to watch the sun set over Ibiza then book yourself dinner at one of the beachfront restaurants and take in one of nature's true gifts.
+If you're searching for one of the best places to watch the sunset over Ibiza then book yourself dinner at one of the beachfront restaurants.

-There are a number of bars and restaurants to choose from, catering for all the family.
-Most of the evening entertainment in Cala Llonga comes to an end at around midnight, so there is no need for earplugs to drown out the sounds of all night parties.
+There are a number of bars and restaurants to choose from that promise to cater to all the family.
+Most of the evening entertainment in Cala Llonga comes to an end at around midnight, so there is no need for earplugs to drown out the sounds of all-night parties.

 Another great resort for families or those looking for a quieter alternative is Es Cana.
-This lively resort is just that: Lively, with plentiful restaurants, bars and a fab beach.
+This lively resort is just that: lively, with plenty of restaurants, bars and a fab beach.
 There is something to suit most tastes and holiday styles.

-So whether you after family-friendly cafes and restaurants or the party atmosphere of the bars and clubs, you'll find it all on Ibiza.
-Tell us the Ibiza nightlife you prefer and join the conversation.
+Whether you're after family-friendly cafés and restaurants or the party atmosphere of the bars and clubs, you'll find it all on holiday in Ibiza.
+Browse the latest deals on breaks to this Balearic Island today.